MassLandlords Files Testimony Opposed to Affordable Homes Act, Housing Bond Bill, Eviction Sealing

 The specific proposal gives timeframes after which renters can petition to have their record sealed.
 This adds enormous burden to an already overstretched court.
 Imagine what would happen if every renter named in the past 30 years filed their petition to seal their case.
 The courts would be able to do nothing but eviction sealing.
 We discuss how this outcome is likely because of the ease of creating a business out of eviction sealing requests (think of "ambulance chaser" attorneys on highway billboards).

-We also detailed eviction case 21SP1694, a perfect example of how even a no-fault eviction can be relevant.
+We also detailed eviction case 21SP1694, a perfect example of how even a no-cause-stated eviction can be relevant.
 In this case, renters who smoked in a no-smoking building managed to dodge the for-cause eviction on a question of evidence.
 The landlord had filed their eviction with four witnesses who all testified in court that they saw the renters smoking in the no-smoking building.
 Their smoking was visible from the parking lot.
 The judge wrote in their decision that they didn't believe the witnesses, because combustion smoke is indistinguishable from vape smoke.
 Wrong though that was, the landlord did not appeal.
-They had filed a no-fault case in parallel.
+They had filed a no-cause-stated case in parallel.
 This case succeeded, to the relief of the non-smoking neighbors.

 A couple of alternatives are clear.